John Ordronaux (privateer)

-John Ordronaux (16 December 1778 – 24 August 1841) was one of the most successful privateers of the War of 1812 between the United States and the United Kingdom of Great Britain and Ireland.
-During the war he commanded two ships, Marengo, then Prince de Neufchatel.
-With these he captured or destroyed about thirty British merchant ships, outran about seventeen British warships and brought back goods to the US worth between $250,000 and $300,000.
-In August 1812, during his First Command with the Marengo, he captured a young Scotsman from the English ship Concord called James Swanston Miller (1798-1855) and stranded him unexpectedly on the island of Grand Canary.
-After this freak of chance, the Swanston and Miller families went on to build a famous and unplanned mercantile dynasty in the island which hugely boosted the local economy after the Napoleonic Wars and into the 20th century.
+John Ordronaux (born Jean Ordronaux; December 16, 1778 – August 24, 1841) was a French-born privateer and businessman.
+Born in Nantes, Brittany, he eventually moved to the United States.
+During the War of 1812, Ordronaux captained two ships, Marengo and Prince de Neufchatel, and conducted several privateering cruises with both vessels.
+He captured or burnt approximately 30 British merchantmen and seized a total volume of goods worth between $250,000 and $300,000 during the war.
+Following the end of the conflict in 1815, Ordronaux settled in New York City in 1816 and married, having five children, including a son named John.
+After allegedly working in the sugar industry, he died at Cartagena, Colombia, South America in 1841.

-First command: Marengo
+Early life

-Ordronaux was born at Nantes, Brittany, France to a French merchant skipper, John Ordronaux (senior) and an English mother, Joanna Hammond from the city of Hull, England.
-At the outbreak of the war on 18 June 1812, he commanded the French privateer Marengo which had been outfitted in New York City in November 1811.
+Jean Ordronaux was born on December 16, 1778 at Nantes, Brittany.
+His father was a French sea captain who was also named Jean and his mother was an Englishwoman from Hull named Joanna Hammond.
+Ordronaux eventually moved to the United States and anglicized his given name to John.
+During the outbreak of the War of 1812 on 18 June 1812, he commanded the privateer Marengo which had been outfitted in New York City in November 1811.
 His patron was a French lady called Florye Charretton, who was allegedly a Parisian woman of considerable wealth.

 Captured seamen landed at Fayal, Azores

-On 23 June 1812 Marengo was in New London and being watched by the British 36-gun frigate (Captain Richard Byron).
-However Belvidera was sighted and chased away by and her squadron (Captain John Rodgers) allowing Marengo to capture the English brigantine Lady Sherbroke from Halifax, Nova Scotia.
+On 23 June 1812 Marengo was in New London, Connecticut and being shadowed by the 36-gun frigate (Captain Richard Byron).
+However Belvidera was sighted and chased away by and her squadron (Captain John Rodgers) allowing Marengo to capture the British brigantine Lady Sherbroke from Halifax, Nova Scotia.
 This prize was sent into New York on 10 August 1812.
 Marengo then went on to take the brigantines Eliza (Captain Sullivan) of Guernsey, and Lady Provost (Captain Jennings) of Halifax, Nova Scotia.
 This document suggests that Ordronaux was a gentleman and that he treated his prisoners of war sympathetically.
-It describes him handing over eighteen named prisoners to the British Consul at Fayal in the Azores Islands on 17 August 1812.
+It describes him handing over eighteen named prisoners to the British consul at Fayal in the Azores Islands on 17 August 1812.
 The prisoners included two masters and three mates and an exchange was made for the same number of American prisoners of war.
 Jacques Bidois is named as the commander of Marengo in this document but he is thought to have been Ordronaux's mate at this time.
 In mid October 1812, Bidois is listed as master of Marengo in a book which also records her as having only six guns and a crew of fifty men.
 So her three captured prizes must have seemed a considerable success.